katiestar99/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 from the SSH implementation; consult the :ref:`windows_winrm` documentation for more information.

-Ansible 2.8 has added an experimental option to use the SSH connection plugin, which uses SSH keys for authentication, for Windows servers.
+Assible 2.8 has added an experimental option to use the SSH connection plugin, which uses SSH keys for authentication, for Windows servers.
 See :ref:`this question <windows_faq_ssh>` for more information.

 .. _windows_faq_winrm:

-Why can I run a command locally that does not work under Ansible?
+Why can I run a command locally that does not work under Assible?
 `````````````````````````````````````````````````````````````````
-Ansible executes commands through WinRM.
+Assible executes commands through WinRM.
 These processes are different from
 running a command locally in these ways:

 * Unless using an authentication option like CredSSP or Kerberos with